🔍 mSearch finds documents with similar meaning 🔍

 : free form, potentially long, text content, included in search, cannot be used for filteringenum-text

-: text content that is usually shorter, included in search, can be used for filtering search resultsenum
+: text content that is usually shorter, included in search, can be used to filter search resultsenum

 "collection_name": "news1",